I offer one-on-one support in various forms: meditation mentoring; guidance on solo, on-line, and group retreats; and psychotherapy.

 While in California, I became a student of John Travis (a senior Dharma teacher from Spirit Rock Meditation Center) and Bhante Vimalaramsi (a jhana master).
 By 2013, my meditation practice had deepened enough that I wanted to devote more time to the dhamma.
 I retired from the church and set up the Easing Awake Sangha as a venue for teaching and mentoring.

-I have a small office I my home where I meet individually with people who live near by.
-I also use Skpe, FaceTime, and other on-line platforms to “meet” with people around the world.
+I have a small office I my home where I meet individually with people who live nearby.
+I also use Zoom, FaceTime, Skype and other on-line platforms to “meet” with people around the world.

 I do live in the world of rent, medical bills, and grocery stores.
 So I accept money in return for the help I offer.
 For mentoring that resembles counseling (hour-long sessions on a potentially broad range of issues), I use a traditional sliding scale that usually runs from $60 to $120 an hour.
-For mentoring that resembles Thai Forest style meditation interviews (shorter sessions with a tighter focus on meditation practice), I prefer to honor the Asia dana system where people are encouraged to explore their feelings of generosity tempered by their financial means, and offer what feels appropriate for them.
+For mentoring that resembles Thai Forest style meditation interviews (shorter sessions with a tighter focus on meditation practice), I prefer to honor the Asia dana system which encourages people to explore their feelings of generosity — tempered by their financial means — and offer what’s appropriate for them.

-If you would like to set up a mentoring relationship with me or ask more about the possibilities, please send me a note.
+If you would like to set up a mentoring relationship or ask about other possibilities, please send me a note.
 The contact form below is one way to do it.
 Or just email me.

 Copyright 2019 by Doug Kraft